Kmart: 1960s–1970s

-Under the leadership of executive Harry Cunningham, S.S.
-Kresge Company opened the first Kmart-named store, at 27000 sqft on January 25, 1962, in San Fernando, California.
-It was referred to by Kresge as a "bantam" Kmart and was in fact originally intended to be a Kresge store until late in the planning process, This happened just six months before the first Walmart opened, while the first ground-up full-size Kmart with 80000 sqft, opened on March 1, 1962, in Garden City, Michigan.
-Cunningham and Sam Walton were both inspired by Ann & Hope, which they each visited in 1961.
+Under the leadership of executive Harry Cunningham, the S.S.
+Kresge Company opened the first Kmart-branded store, a 27,000-square-foot (2,500-square-meter) location, on January 25, 1962, in San Fernando, California.
+Referred to by Kresge as a "bantam" Kmart, it was originally intended to be a traditional Kresge store until late in the planning process.
+This opening occurred just six months before the first Walmart opened.
+Meanwhile, the first full-sized Kmart, at 80000 sqft, opened on March 1, 1962, at 29600 Ford Road in Garden City, Michigan.
+Both Cunningham and Sam Walton were inspired by Ann & Hope, which they each visited in 1961.
 Seventeen more Kmart stores opened in 1962.
-Kmart Foods, a now-defunct chain of Kmart supermarkets, opened in that decade.
-Though the chain continued to open Kmart branded stores, the company was still officially known as S.S.
+Kmart Foods, a now-defunct chain of Kmart supermarkets, also opened in that decade.
+Although the chain continued to open Kmart-branded stores, the company was still officially known as S.S.
 Kresge Company.